 Not by the newfangled swing and not by googlies or Machiavellian deceit by fight through the air.
 So had Laker hypnotized batsmen into helpless immobility.
-But by off breaks of the finger spin type which would have been recognized by and approved by cricketers.
+But by off-breaks of the finger spin type which would have been recognized by and approved by cricketers.
 Who played in Laker’s own county, Surrey.
-More then half then half a century ago but for the sheer technical potentiality often for sheer actual spitefulness, Laker’s off-spin must be regarded as entirely out of the ordinary, and very much his own.
+More than half a century ago but for the sheer technical potentiality often for sheer actual spitefulness, Laker’s off-spin must be regarded as entirely out of the ordinary, and very much his own.

 It is all, too well known that certain bowlers cast a spell over some batsmen whom they regard as there bunnies.
-Such batsmen shake in there trousers when facing there nemesis or demon bowler, and before long, gift there wicket to there dreaded bowler.
+Such batsmen shake in there trousers when facing there nemesis or demon bowler, and before long, gift their wicket to the there dreaded bowler.
 It would not be an exaggeration to say that the year 1956belonged to Jim Laker.
-He bowled himself to near immortality with his right arm off spin.
+He bowled himself to near immortality with his right-arm off-spin.
 Seldom had any bowler reduced a bunch of batsmen to such abject surrender as did Laker the visiting Australian that year.

 Jim Laker’s figures in the 1956 rubber were 46 wickets for 442 runs at just 9.60 per wicket.
 In the fourth Test alone he took 19 for 90.
 Incredible is the only word to describe that feat.
 It was the sort of stuff written in boy’s fiction.